canary40/firefoxtips/README.md

-# firefoxtips
 Hi, here they are some Firefox application tips.

 Enjoy!

-I DECLINE EVERY RESPONSIBILITY
+I DECLINE EVERY RESPONSIBILITY!
+Use these only if you are able to.